Review our list of reasons (ordered from most to least common) for this to happen and fixes for them below.

 Website is self-hosted on heap.js

-Due to technical limitations, visual labeling will not load properly on self-hosted heap.js sites.
+Due to technical limitations, visual labeling won’t load properly on self-hosted heap.js sites.

 You may encounter your login page when you try to access visual labeling on your product.
-This is because Heap is not installed on the login page for your website.
+This is because Heap isn’t installed on the login page for your website.
 Before trying to use visual labeling, log into your own website first.

 We only support visual labeling for the latest version of Chrome on desktop.
 Mobile browsers are not supported.
 Other desktop browsers, including Firefox, Safari, Edge, and all others, are not supported.

-If you are having any trouble with visual labeling on Chrome, you should check to ensure you are on the latest version of Chrome.
+If you are having any trouble with visual labeling on Chrome, you should check to make sure you are on the latest version of Chrome.
 For steps to do so, see Google’s support documentation.

-If you’ve double-checked all of the reasons above and are still having trouble with visual labeling, reach out to email@example.com with full-screen screenshots of the developer console on both tabs, or a video of what you are experiencing.
+If you’ve double-checked all of the reasons above and are still having trouble with visual labeling, visit our Get support page.
+You may be asked to provide full-screen screenshots of the developer console on both tabs, or a video of what you are experiencing.